Yokesh-Dev/python_80_20/README.md

 Given a list of numbers with duplicates, create a program that removes duplicates and prints the result as a sorted list.

 ---
+Exercise 1 (Beginner):
+Write a program that checks if a number is positive, negative, or zero.

+Exercise 2 (Intermediate):
+Use a for loop to print numbers from 1 to 10.
+Modify it to print only even numbers.

+Exercise 3 (Challenging):
+Write a program that asks the user for a number and prints whether it is a prime number.

+---